umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Overview
 An Umbraco application is a `Composition` made of many different 'collections' of specific functionality/implementation logic/components (eg. UrlProviders, ContentFinders - see below for a full list).
 These collections are populated when the Umbraco Application starts up.

-'Composing' is the term used to describe the process of deciding/curating which pieces of functionality/implementation should be included in a particular collection.
+'Composing' is the term used to describe the process of curating which pieces of functionality should be included in a particular collection.
 The code that implements these choices at start up is called a `Composer`.

 A `Component`, is a generic wrapper for writing custom code during composition, it has two methods: `Initialize()` and `Terminate()` and these are executed when the Umbraco Application starts up, and when it shuts down, respectively.
 Typically a `Component` may be used to wire up custom code to handle a particular event in Umbraco. (see content saving example below).